check-spelling/Open-Acidification.github.io/README.md

   * [Housing](https://github.com/Open-Acidification/Open_Acidification_pH-stat_Housing) - 3D models to print housing for pH-stat unit
   * [arduino](https://github.com/Open-Acidification/Open_Acidification_pH-stat_arduino) - The arduino code for the Open Acidification pH-stat unit

+You can use the [editor on GitHub](https://github.com/Open-Acidification/Open-Acidification.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.